jehoonchae/Fefugee-Issue-Analysis/README.md

-# Fefugee-Issue-Analysis
+# Refugee-Issue-Text-Analysis
-Analyzing prevalent topics of news media about refugee issue in South Korea and sentiment in the comments
+Explore prevalent topics of news media about refugee issue in South Korea and sentiment in the comments